0

 Similarly, an exfoliating acid toner can make skin feel smoother and look brighter within days by lifting away dead cells on the surface.

-The longer timelines, such as 8–12 weeks or beyond, apply to structural improvements,like collagen synthesis, pigmentation fading, or firmness restoration.
+The longer timelines, such as 8–12 weeks or beyond, apply to more structural improvements like collagen synthesis, pigmentation fading, or firmness restoration.

 The key is knowing the difference, and managing your expectations for both.